NachoLJ/HoldMyBeer/Readme.md

 ## Goal

-App that recommends the best beers for what you are eating, giving you the description, ABV%, the image and the brewer tips, to enjoy the beer to the fullest.
+This App recommends the best beers for what you are eating, giving you the description, ABV%, the image and the brewer tips, to enjoy your beer to the fullest.

 ## Screen 1
 Main screen in which the user can type the food they want to get a beer recomendation for.